 - Means of Travel: Private car

 Day 1 of Sri Lanka 14 days tour: Arrival in Colombo

-Usually, most visitors of Sri Lanka land in the Katunayake international airport and about 10% of visitors of Sri Lanka enter the country through the coastal gates, mainly Colombo harbour.
-In this Sri Lanka two week itinerary we have not planned any activities on the day that you land on the island.
-Most travellers who arrive are existed with hour’s long flight and drive; therefore most travellers love to have a rest at the very beginning, which of course we know by experience.
+Usually, most visitors of Sri Lanka land at the Katunayake international airport, and about 10% of visitors of Sri Lanka enter the country through the coastal gates, mainly Colombo harbour.
+In this Sri Lanka two-week itinerary we have not planned any activities on the day that you land on the island.
+Most travellers who arrive are existed with hour-long flights and drive; therefore most travellers love to have a rest at the very beginning, which of course we know by experience.
 You will not be able to get a real first impression of the island until the next day.